Llandudno Pier Pavilion Theatre: Construction

 The Directors of the Llandudno Pier Company had successfully opened the new pier in 1878 and were now looking to expand their business to take advantage of Llandudno's growing popularity as a seaside resort.
 The existing sundeck pavilion at the end of the pier was proving inadequate to cope with the demand for musical recitals, so the decision was taken to build a bigger and better pavilion near the promenade entrance to the pier extension then under construction.

 Work started in 1881 and the plans called for a 2,000-seat three-storey structure, to be built in the typically flamboyant Victorian style, complete with a superbly detailed cast-iron veranda, running the length of the entire seaward side of the building.
-The pavilion was unusual in that it had two main entrances, the first from the pier entering at Stall level and the another on Happy Valley Road, which emerged onto the Balcony.
+The pavilion was unusual in that it had two main entrances, the first from the pier entering at Stall level and the other on Happy Valley Road, which emerged onto the Balcony.
 More unusually, the pavilion basement housed what was then the largest indoor swimming pool in Britain.
 Unfortunately for the pier company, problems with water quality meant that this novel idea did not prove successful, and the pool was filled in shortly afterwards.

 The pavilion was scheduled to open in the Spring of 1883, but a ferocious storm on the night of 25 January 1883 resulted in severe damage to the glass roof.
 Following a rethink of the roof's design (and much embarrassment to the building's architects, who were promptly dismissed by the pier company), the decision was taken to replace the original glass roof with a sturdy lead one, more suited to the demands of a North Wales location in winter.
 Extensive rebuilding work was required, and the building did not open officially until September 1886.
 The pavilion was 204 ft, with a width ranging from 84 ft to 104 ft.
 The canopy roof was 60 ft.
 One end of the building housed the Egyptian Hall, which featured hieroglyphics on its wall decorations.